 Six trustees are elected by organized agricultural societies or associations within the Commonwealth.
 Two members are elected each year as terms expire.

-Valerie L. Detwiler, Vice President, Agricultural Banking Officer, Clearfield Bank & Trust (2019)
+- Valerie L. Detwiler, Vice President, Senior Business Banker, Reliance Bank (2019)

 Representatives of Business and Industry – Elected by the Board (6)